CasualPM28/PokemonShowdownRL-RowanUniversity/README.md

 [Fill out more description about what this project is, what pokemon is a little, how the battles work, etc)

 ## Instructions for Running Model/Agent
 The first step to run this program is to setup a local Pokemon Showdown server.
+If using the one attached in the repo, skip to step end of step 2 and run ```node pokemon-showdown start --no-security```.
 To do so, follow below:

 1.)
-Install the latest version of [Node.js](https://nodejs.org/en/) 2.)
+Install the latest version of [Node.js](https://nodejs.org/en/)

+2.)
 Clone the pokemon-showdown repository and follow the setup instructions below:
 ```
 git clone https://github.com/smogon/pokemon-showdown.git